 The newly invented gas dirt bikes were lightweight and had improved shock absorption ability.
 Consequently, the overall performance, speed, and power had increased.
 The best part was that people could finally use these bikes for off-roading.

-The Engine of Gas Dirt Bikes
+The Engines for Gas Dirt Bikes

 Gas dirt bikes operate with a two-stroke engine or a four-stroke engine.
 Bikes with a two-stroke engine are lightweight and use less fuel.
 However, these don’t perform very well and produce a lot of back-end smoke.